teqnology/alfresco-header-share/README.md

 This extension aims to customize the header in Alfresco 5.x using Share extension point: [Surf Extension Modules](http://docs.alfresco.com/5.0/concepts/dev-extensions-share-surf-extension-modules.html).
 [Here](http://docs.alfresco.com/5.0/tasks/dev-extensions-share-tutorials-customize-header-style.html) you'll find all the steps that have been undertaken.

-###This extension is being actively developed in [@Androgogic](https://twitter.com/androgogue) by their Alfresco Team.
-Credits are mentioned at the end of this file.

 # Features

 - Brand new Alfresco Share header style, inspired by [Material Design Lite](http://www.getmdl.io/)